lucianoayres/taco/README.md

 Because who doesn’t love tacos?
 But seriously, organizing files can be a mess.
 With Taco, you can:

--   Concatenate all text files in a directory into one file.
+-   🌮 **Concatenate all text files** in a directory and its subdirectories into one file.
--   Append files to your output without overwriting, because nobody likes to lose their work.
+-   📂 **Recursively process subdirectories** to collect all your text files.
+-   🚀 **Display processing status** for each file in a concise and informative way.
+-   ✨ **Optional arguments** for directories and output file name.
+-   🔄 **Append mode** to avoid accidental overwrites.

 Taco is simple, light, and ready to roll—just like a taco!

 ## Features

--   🌮 **Concatenate all text files** in the current directory.
+-   🌮 **Concatenate all text files** in the specified directories and their subdirectories.
--   ✨ **Optional Arguments** for directories and output file name.
--   🔄 **Append Mode** to avoid accidental overwrites.
+-   📂 **Recursive traversal** of directories to include all nested text files.
+-   🚫 **Exclusion of binary and hidden files** to keep your output clean.
+-   🔄 **Append mode** ensures your output file grows only when you want it to.
+-   📝 **Informative status messages** that display processing progress.
+-   📁 **Reports directories with no text files** so you're always in the know.

 ## Project Structure